Iranian Woman

 Saturday, May 05, 2007

-P (my hubby): if something happens that concerns you... call 911.
+My husband to our little girl: Call 911 if something happens that concerns you.
 Do you know how to call them?

-Our little girl: Yes.
+The little girl: Yes!
 Mom has shown me how to dial 911.
 Dad?
-The flush in my toilet doesn't work.
+My toilet won't flush.
 It concerns me.
 Should I call them?

 Friday, May 04, 2007